shanereetz/Omniverse_LoadCell_HIL/README.md

 # Load Cell Simulation

 This NVIDIA Omniverse extension demonstrates using a load cell as a source for physics data inside a simulation.
+This is a concept known as Hardware-In-The-Loop (HIL), where real hardware is being connected to a simulation.

 Currently, it's in a demo state.
 This documentation and the extension is being made more portable.